Security of discrete-modulated continuous-variable quantum key distribution: Discussion

 \section{Discussion}

-In this work we have provided a security proof for a discrete modulated CVQKD protocol in which Alice prepares four coherent states and Bob performs heterodyne measurements.
-The proof exploits the fact that the information used for parameter estimation consists of coarse grained probabilities of the generated continuous measurement outcomes instead of moments, as in previous approaches.
+In this work we have provided a security proof against arbitrary general attacks for a discrete modulated CVQKD protocol, in which Alice prepares four coherent states and Bob performs heterodyne measurements.
+The proof exploits the fact that the information used for parameter estimation consists of coarse grained probabilities of the generated continuous measurement outcomes instead of moments, as is the case in most of previous approaches of CVQKD.
 As shown, this hardly affects the asymptotic key rates, but significantly simplifies the security analysis, as one can employ methods originally introduced in the context of DVQKD, such as the EAT.